Thursday, March 15, 2018

 Remind us again and again

 • John, interpreter of Jesus.
 John is a good interpreter of the words of Jesus.
-A good interpreter has to have a two-fold fidelity.
-Fidelity to the words of the one who speaks, and fidelity to the language of the one who listens.
-In John’s Gospel, the words of Jesus are not transmitted materially, literally; rather they are translated and transferred to the language of the people of the Christian communities of the first century in Asia Minor.
-For this reason, the reflections of the Gospel of John are not always easy to understand.
-Because in them are mixed the words of God and the words of the Evangelist himself who mirrors the language of faith of the communities of Asia Minor.
+A good interpreter must have two-fold fidelity: fidelity to the words of the one who speaks, and fidelity to the language of the one who listens.
+In John’s Gospel, the words of Jesus are not transmitted materially or literally; rather they are translated and transferred to the language of the people of the Christian communities of the first century in Asia Minor.
+For this reason, the reflections in the Gospel of John are not always easy to understand, because in them are mixed the words of God and the words of the Evangelist himself, who mirrors the language of faith of the communities of Asia Minor.
 The scholarly or scientific study of Jesus is not sufficient for this.
 It is also necessary that we have the lived experience of faith in the community.
 Today’s Gospel is a typical example of the spiritual and mystical depth of the Gospel of the Beloved Disciple.

-• John 5, 33-36: The value of the witness of John the Baptist and of the works of Jesus.
-John the Baptist also gave witness of Jesus and presents him to the people as the one sent by God who has to come to this world (cf. Jn 1, 29.33-34; 3, 28-34).
+• John 5:33-36: The value of the witness of John the Baptist and of the works of Jesus.
+John the Baptist also gave witness to Jesus and presents Him to the people as the One sent by God who has to come to this world (cf. Jn 1:29, 33-34; 3:28-34).
 For this reason, even if the witness of John the Baptist is very important, Jesus does not depend on him.
-He has a witness in his favour who is greater than the witness of John, and that is, the works which the Father carries out through him (Jn 14, 10-11).
+He has a witness in His favor who is greater than the witness of John, that is, the works which the Father carries out through Him (Jn 14:10-11).

-• John 5, 37-38: The Father bears witness of Jesus.
-Previously, Jesus had said: “Whoever is from God listens to the words of God” (Jn 8, 47).
+• John 5:37-38: The Father bears witness to Jesus.
+Previously, Jesus had said, “Whoever is from God listens to the words of God” (Jn 8:47).
 The Jews who accused Jesus did not have a mind open to God.
-And for this reason, they do not succeed to perceive the witness of the Father which reaches them through Jesus.
+And for this reason, they do not perceive the witness of the Father which reaches them through Jesus.

-• John 5, 42-47: The Father does not judge but entrusts his judgment to the Son.
+• John 5:42-47: The Father does not judge but entrusts His judgment to the Son.
 The Jews say that they are faithful to the Scripture of Moses and, because of this, they condemn Jesus.
-In reality, Moses and the Scripture speak about Jesus and ask to believe in him.
+In reality, Moses and the Scripture speak about Jesus and ask us to believe in Him.